caktux/skypebridge/README.md

 exit
 ```

+Make sure to at least change the VNC password in `supervisord.conf` if you expose the container's port, however an ssh tunnel is highly recommended in that case.

 ### Finalizing and saving your setup

 Once you've got the bridge and it's all configured to your liking, you'll want to commit your docker container to have a ready-to-run image.